pavelguest/react-native-maps-osmdroid/README.md

  - Callouts: working.
 Needed some hacks as result of how it is implemented on osmdroid vs my lack of knowledge on react-native internals.
  - Polygons, working except for z-index and geodesic prop.
  - Polylines, working except for z-index and geodesic prop.
- - Cricle, working except for z-index and geodesic prop.
+ - Circle, working except for z-index and geodesic prop.

 ### Differences to react-native-maps